martinjaros/thesis/sources/3-video.md

 V4L2 refers to it as `V4L2_COLORSPACE_SMPTE170M` in the `VIDIOC_S_FMT` request structure.
 Implementation of the YUV to RGB color-space conversion is most efficient on graphics accelerators, such example is included in [colorspace conversion example](#colorspace-conversion-example) appendix.
-It is written in GLSL for fragment processor, see [graphics subsystem](#graphics-subsystem) chapter for further description.
+It is written in GLSL for fragment processor, see [graphics subsystem (2.3)](#graphics-subsystem) chapter for further description.

 There is a kernel module `v4l2loopback` which creates a video loop-back device, similar to network loop-back, allowing piping two video applications together.
 This is very useful not only for testing, but also for implementation of intermediate decoders.